entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 Miller H. 1841.
 The old red sandstone.
 Edinburgh: J.
 Johnstone.

 Newberry JS.
 1868.
-On some remarkable fossil fishes discovered by Rev. H. Herzer in the black shale (Devonian) at Delaware, Ohio.
+On some remarkable fossil fishes discovered by Rev. H. Herzer in the black shale (Devonian) at Delaware, Ohio.
 In: Lovering J, ed.
 Proceedings of the American Association for the Advancement of Science, 17th Meeitng held at Burlington, Vermont, August, 1867.
 Boston,